 I ended up visiting a few times to take more photos, which is not a bad thing at all since the food there is so good!
 If you are touring north/central Arizona, or are looking for a great place to eat on a road trip from Phoenix of Flagstaff… check out the Randall House!

-The post "A New Web House for the Randall House" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2014/03/randall-house/) on March 26, 2014.
+The post "A New Web House for the Randall House" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2014/03/randall-house/) on March 26, 2014.